 For purposes of the statement of cash flows, the Center considers all highly liquid investments purchased with a maturity date of three months or less to be cash equivalents.
-At December 31, 2023 and 2022, the Center had credit risk arising from cash deposits in excess of federally insured limits of \$250,000.
+At December 31, 2023, the Center had credit risk arising from cash deposits in excess of federally insured limits of \$250,000.
 The Center has not incurred any loss resulting from these excess cash balances during the periods under audit.

-The Center's NMTC funds of \$23,667 and \$55,667 at December 31, 2023 and 2022, respectively, are held under the control of the investor bank to the NMTC financing transaction (Note 3) and are restricted for use toward construction of the office building and convening space to be leased to the Foundation.
+The Center's NMTC funds of \$23,667 at December 31, 2023 are held under the control of the investor bank to the NMTC financing transaction (Note 3) and are restricted for use toward construction of the office building and convening space to be leased to the Foundation.